BZoennchen/supercollider-book/_sources/chapters/preamble/lost-futures.md

 >"Formally all the world was insane", -- say the subtlest of them, and they blink.
 >"We have discovered happiness" -- say the Last Man, and they blink. -- Nietzsche

-While disaster is almost certainly looming within my lifetime, I still want to live my life in such a way that I welcome the demon forcing me to live it over and over again because I once experienced a moment of unimaginable, undescribable, and non-reproducible quality and beauty because I once truly recognized *the other*.
-I strive to exist as a contradiction, caught in a constant tension between the *Apollonian* and the *Dionysian*.
-In this context, I draw from Hegel, despite my skepticism towards a history progressing towards something more refined.

->Contradiction is at the root of all movement and life and is only in so far as it contains contradiction that anything moves and has impulse and activity. -- Hegel

 I doubt that acting in opposition to the prevailing myth will dismantle it because in doing so, we engage in a *dialectic* that perfectly integrates any resistance.
 I believe, although without justification, that the solution resides in *creation* and *affirmation*, not in criticism devoid of creation but in the *act of creating to critique*.

+>Contradiction is at the root of all movement and life and is only in so far as it contains contradiction that anything moves and has impulse and activity. -- Hegel

 But wait and pause for a moment!
 Is this a call for action?